-Thailand was so much more than I expected!
+Thailand was my first experience in Asia and it was unforgettable to say the least!
 My husband (still sounds weird saying that) and I decided to go to Thailand and the Maldives for our honeymoon; Thailand for adventure and the Maldives for relaxation.
 This was the trip of a lifetime and if you ever have the opportunity to visit Thailand…go!

 Quick tips for Thailand:

 - Avoid the months of March – May at all cost; we went to Thailand in September (end of rainy season) and were lucky to have mostly nice weather for the entire trip.
 It was very, very hot and humid…which is basically the weather year-round.
 November to February is apparently the best time to visit, during the “cool” months, but it’s still hot!

 - Speaking of hot…prepare yourself for the heat and humidity that awaits you!
 Bring sunscreen and hats; I ended up using an umbrella while I was there to shield myself from the sun.

 - There is a dress code in temples; men and women must have their shoulders and knees covered (I brought a scarf to wrap around my waist the days I wore shorts).
 Also you have to take your shoes off before going into temples…you might want to bring socks, yuck!

 - Put your haggling hat on; in the markets locals will try to upcharge you on everything.
 Just like with the Grand Bazaar in Istanbul, I’d recommend countering at half of what they ask for (or even less) and find a place in the middle.
 Keep in mind everything is very cheap in Thailand (especially in the north), I almost felt bad paying just €2 for a pair of pants!